 Benefits of hybrid work

-Provides greater employee flexibility that traditional office work
+Provides greater employee flexibility than traditional office work

 The first benefit of hybrid work is that it allows for greater flexibility – potentially benefiting employees that have other commitments (such as child care) that they also need to take into account.
 By allowing employees greater flexibility in where they conduct their work, it is possible to attract and maintain employees where a traditional job – requiring in-person work every day of the week – would simply not be feasible.